BSc/MSc Theses

 Motivation Taint analysis is a fundamental dataflow problem that can be used to identify security vulnerabilities such as SQL injections, XSS, insecure deserialization and many others.
 To be useful and not overwhelm the user with too many false positives, the state-of-the-art uses precise heap abstractions such as access graphs or access paths.
 You can think of an access path as a variable in the code and a chain of field references with a maximum length of

-.
+k.
 These heap abstractions are additionally enriched with type information and other metadata.

 One algorithm to solve these dataflow problems is IFDS.
 Especially the ability to solve two dependent problems in cooperation, i.e. resolving aliases on-demand for the taint analysis, allows IFDS-based taint analysis to discover non-trivial dataflows while still being reasonable precise.
-However, IFDS has a worst-time complexity ofO(|E| |D|^3)
+However, IFDS has a worst-time complexity ofO(|E| |D|^3)withDbeing the domain and the access path domain can grow quite large, making it impossible to analyze complex applications in a reasonable timeframe.

 A recent paper (Oct 2024) shows that it is possible to split up the access path heap model into a dataflow domain of local variables and a value domain of field (de-)references, leading to speedups of average 200x(!) compared to the equivalent IFDS formulation.
 Besides them basing their work on an artefact from 2016 and not publishing their code, they also consider alias analysis orthogonal to the taint analysis problem and use a previously published alias analysis still operating on an expensive access graph domain to resolve the aliases.Your Part First, we want to reproduce the work based on an up-to-date version of Soot and FlowDroid, because we are highly interested in open-sourcing the more scalable analysis.
 Second, we have the idea of a cooperative alias analysis in IDE.
 IDE's phase 1 is basically IFDS, so we do think it is possible to exchange dataflow facts in phase 1.
 Also, FlowDroid's call site matching during the path building stage has already proven that you can solve a context-free language across different analysis directions.
 Thus, the research question is whether it is possible to extend the CFL grammar aka the value domain to also solve aliases on-demand and asynchronously with multiple IDE solvers as it is done with IFDS.
 To the best of our knowledge, there isn't yet any paper that uses multiple IDE solvers in cooperation, so this is actually something completly new to work on!